Teen (magazine): Publication history

+Teen was launched in 1957, initially with a leading apostrophe in the title.

 In 1999, the magazine — along with the Petersen Publishing Company's other titles — was sold by Peterson to Emap.
 Primedia (now Rent Group) acquired Teen in 2000, but it was shut down in 2002 (other than special issues like Teen Prom).
 Hearst Magazines bought Primedia's teen magazine titles (including Teen and Seventeen) in 2003, reviving Teen.

 Closure

 Following the closure of its Cosmogirl in October 2008, Hearst Magazines decided in December 2008 to end publication of Teen magazine.
 The winter 2009 issue was the last.
-A spokesperson said, “We will continue to publish the annual Teen Prom issue, but will focus our teen publishing efforts on the Seventeen brand.”
+A spokesperson said, "We will continue to publish the annual Teen Prom issue, but will focus our teen publishing efforts on the Seventeen brand."
 The spokesperson also noted that teenmag.com would be absorbed into the Hearst Teen Network of sites over the next month.

 Content

 The magazine had nine sections: New Stuff, Tech Girl, Celeb Stuff, Celebs, Look, Fashion, Get Real, Absolutely You, and More: